 With the wide range of inland green area in the hinterlands, there is massive agricultural activity in this town.
-The native produce a great number of food crops which includes rice (the main farm product), corn cassava, coconuts, sweet potatoes, mangoes, black berries and siri-guelas.
-They also have aggro-forestry in the mountainous areas being reforested with fruit trees and enormous sugarcane plantations that supports the economy in Siaton.
+The native produce a great number of food crops which includes rice (the main farm product), corn cassava, coconuts, sweet potatoes, mangoes, blackberries, and siri-guelas.
+They also have agro-forestry in the mountainous areas being reforested with fruit trees and enormous sugarcane plantations that supports the economy in Siaton.

 Points of Interest and Tourist Spots of Siaton

-Siaton offers tourist a great getaway with long stretch of beaches along the coastal areas.
+Siaton offers the tourist a great getaway with a long stretch of beaches along the coastal areas.
+That is why it comes to no surprise that Scuba Diving in Siaton is one of the many activities offered.
 There are also mountain lakes great for outdoor activities.
 Lake Balanan is the most famous in Siaton, about 15km away from the National highway and is suitable for outdoor recreational activities like swimming and camping.
 Another wonderful location for tourists is Antulang beach resort, which has white pebbles with clear waters featuring beautiful underwater scenery.
-The beach is perfect for snorkeling as well as sightseeing with the interesting and amazing rock formation on the beach.
+The beach is perfect for snorkeling, scuba diving, as well as sightseeing with the interesting and amazing rock formation on the beach.

 Useful Contacts of Municipality of Siaton